 Laguna de Oviedo tours are available between 6:00 AM and 5:00 PM.

 The Association of Guides to Laguna de Oviedo (AGUINAOVI) offers guided tours and excursions in collaboration with local guides trained in eco-tourism.
 They work with experienced boat drivers.
 Tours range from one hour to over 3 hours depending on the things you want to see and do.

-Spanish-speaking guided tours may be more economical, email me with your dates and budget and I’ll connect you directly with local tour guides of that region.
+Spanish-speaking guided tours may be more economical, email us ([email protected]) with your dates, number of travelers, and budget and we’ll connect you directly with local tour guides of that region.